laforge49/gemology/gems/facets/LocalIdsFacets.md

 first level are the Id types, the keys of the second level are the Id names, and the values of the second level are the gems for the given Id type and name.

-## Id types

-### gem_base_name

-Present on neither the Aggregate Gem nor on any Cluster Gem but present on all other
-Gems, the gem_base_name holds the base name of a Gem.

-Base Gem names are unique within the scope of a Cluster.
-Full Gem names are constructed from a Cluster name, "." and the base
-Gem name.